Using and automate barcodes with VBA in ExcelYou can use VisualBasic for Applications (VBA) to solve many things in Excel.

 MyBarcode = ActiveSheet.Shapes(ActiveSheet.Shapes.Count).Name

-Now you can set the properties of the control as you like:
+Now you can use the properties and methods of the barcode object as you like:

 If you do not need the control anymore you can delete it from the sheet: